MehmetFaahem/pti/README.md

 This is a responsive E-Commerce Site by Quad Theory Ltd. You can AddMore product in Popular for testing purpose here.

+Note: Vercel and Netlify do not allow to mix http and https.
+Here the provided API is in http protocol.
+That's why the products can not be loaded from API.
+You must allow the insecure content from the site setting.
+Here is the direction: https://github.com/vercel/vercel/discussions/5287#discussioncomment-3596055

 ## Getting Started

 First, run the development server: